 Piedmont High’s night school teacher, Carrie (Tiffany Haddish), helps Teddy with his studies and has him tested for learning disorders when she realises just how much he struggles to understand the concepts that she is teaching.
 Along with a crackpot jumble of other mature-aged students, a principal who has it out for him, a beautiful, successful girlfriend and a job deep-fried in Christianity, Teddy really has his hands full.
 He navigates his new life the only way he knows how – through humour.

 Night School is directed by Malcolm D. Lee and features a cast filled with familiar faces, none of whom I could actually name.
-Other than Teddy’s girlfriend, Lisa (Megalyn Echikunwoke), who has the only serious role in the film, the characters are a haphazard bunch of jesters, hilarious in their own way and each riddled with a quirky personality of their own.
+Other than Teddy’s girlfriend, Lisa (Megalyn Echikunwoke), who has the only serious role in this comedy film, the characters are a haphazard bunch of jesters, hilarious in their own way and each riddled with a quirky personality of their own.
 Teddy’s fellow students have an easy chemistry that makes their resulting friendship enjoyable to watch.

 Set in Atlanta, Georgia, there were occasions when the difference between the actors and the extras was all too distinguishable, mostly because the extras’ ‘background acting’ came across as distracting and forced.
 A lot of the film’s jokes were funny and had me laughing out loud, but there were also many that I failed to find entertaining.